 We realized that the user’s end goals will always change, so our design would have to be flexible enough to evolve and improve.
 To understand the many ways that the site might be used and explored, we created User Personas, fictitious characters created to embody specific key characteristics of target user groups.

 In the process, we nailed down the proper voice and tone of site text.
 The voice should be Helpful, Unobtrusive, and Humble.
 The tone should be Evocative, Objective, and Attentive.
 We also streamlined the site, reducing the total page count from 211 to 85.

 We commissioned renowned photographer Dan Winters to document the museum.
 He was committed to capturing the space, the artifacts, the memorial, and the people that work there.
-His images convey the reverence, respect, thought, and the care that went into every aspect of the museum.
+His images convey the reverence, respect, thought, and care that went into every aspect of the museum.
 Our research and close collaboration with the museum and its stakeholders helped create the foundation for the thoughtful design you see here.